 The monsoon season lasts from July to September, when humid winds from the Arabian Sea cause severe rainfall, flash flooding, landslides and power outages.
 India has suffered around 300 flooding events since 1950, which have killed over 70,000 people.

 If your prepaid travel arrangements (such as flights, accommodation and excursions) need to be changed or cancelled because of an unexpected natural disaster in India, and you purchased your policy before the event occurred, there is cover under the TravelCare policy if you need to change or cancel your prepaid travel plans.

 If you are stuck overseas because your flight has been delayed or cancelled due to the unexpected event, we can cover the cost of any additional accommodation and living expenses incurred while you are waiting to return home.

-If you purchased your policy after the natural disaster has occurred, you won’t be covered for any alteration costs incurred as a result of the natural disaster, such as cancelling or changing your original flight.
-However, you will still be covered for other unexpected events in accordance with your policy, such as having your personal belongings stolen or injuring yourself overseas.
+If you purchase your policy after the natural disaster has occurred, you won’t be covered for any alteration costs incurred as a result of the natural disaster, such as cancelling or changing your original flight.
+However, you will still be covered for any other unexpected events in accordance with your policy, such as having your personal belongings stolen or injuring yourself overseas.

 Are my phone, laptop and camera covered for theft and damage?

 Like many other developing nations, India has a reputation for petty theft, pickpockets and scammers.
 For example, the country is notorious for its taxi scams, which can be hard to spot for the unwary traveller.

 One common scam involves drivers claiming your hotel has changed names or moved destination, and then dropping you at another hotel which is run by their friend or relative.
 But taxi scams aren’t the only thing hurting the hip pocket of travellers in India.
 Petty theft is common, and made easy in the crowded streets and bustling markets.